 We accelerate research across the globe

 As the largest nonprofit funder of Alzheimer's research, the Association is committed to accelerating the global progress toward methods of treatments, preventions and ultimately, a cure.
-The Alzheimer's Association is currently investing more than $360 million in over 1,000 active best-of-field projects in 53 countries, spanning six continents.
+The Association currently has more than $405 million invested in over 1,100 active projects in 56 countries spanning six continents.
 See our Research and Progress section.

 - We fund scientific investigations as part of the Alzheimer’s Association International Research Grant Program.